StackExchange/StackExchange.DataExplorer/Readme.txt

 - The Lib directory contains all the 3rd party libraries we use
 - The Tools directory contains exes that help in the build process
 - The App directory contains the actual SEDE app
+- The Data directory contains a blank schema for a "Stack" site and the schema for data explorer.

 Configuring the databases:

-- Deploy the DataExplorer database project
+- Either: deploy the DataExplorer database project OR run the Data/dataexplorer.sql
-- Import data into the StackOverflow database (and any other databases you wish to query)
+- Import data into the StackOverflow database (and any other databases you wish to query) alternatively if a DB exists you can simple run queries that do not depend on data like "SELECT 1"

 - Contributing Patches